edcrewe/saas-interview-challenge1/python/fr-helm-celery/README.rst

 - The design of the REST API is somewhat arbitary based on picking a few sample commands.
 - There is only a single test/dev Flask config.
 For production at least a config with enforced HTTPS would be needed and an SSL proxy in front of gunicron or use of Apache mod_wsgi or some other more secure web server setup.
 - Submitting the TLS authorisation for connecting to remote Tiller instances via JSON is questionable and certainly shouldnt be done without having authorisation and HTTPS in place.
-- The Chart download to local pyhelm cache and path should be surfaced as a managed cache for use in combination with the install, otherwise its a little pointless - since we might as well always use repo and URL for the chart install type and source rather than use these cached Charts
+- The Chart download to local pyhelm cache and path should be surfaced as a managed cache for use in combination with the install, otherwise its a little pointless - since we might as well always use type=repo and source=URL for the chart install if we have to know cache paths to use these cached Charts.
-- CeleryBeat tasks could be setup to cater for scheduled task running.
+- CeleryBeat tasks could be setup to cater for scheduled task running eg. update Chart cache.
 - Using redis as the Celery backend can cause a bottleneck if a sufficient number of requests are pushed in.
+- There are just sample unit and integration tests, more should be added to get more complete code coverage.

 **How might this project be scaled?**